motine/Ohouse/README.md

 ### Dependencies

+Please install [Swig](http://www.swig.org/) (needed for the M2Crypto Python package).

-Dependencies can be installed using `pip install -r requirements.txt`.
+Python dependencies can then be installed using `pip install -r requirements.txt`.

 ## Run